jawah/niquests/docs/community/faq.rst

 Frequently Asked Questions
 ==========================

-This part of the documentation answers common questions about Requests.
+This part of the documentation answers common questions about Niquests.

 Encoded Data?
 -------------

-Requests automatically decompresses gzip-encoded responses, and does its best to decode response content to unicode when possible.
+Niquests automatically decompresses gzip-encoded responses, and does its best to decode response content to unicode when possible.

 When either the `brotli <https://pypi.org/project/Brotli/>`_ or `brotlicffi <https://pypi.org/project/brotlicffi/>`_